ronanguilloux/pleasenofb.com/README.md

 -------

 * copy this project in your /var/www folder
-* Apache2 users : add this line to you /etc/apache2/apache2.conf :
+* Apache2 users : add this line to your /etc/apache2/apache2.conf :

     Include /var/www/pleasenofacebook.com/conf/apache2.conf